Blurro/Blurro/README.md

 - 👋 Hi, I’m @Blurro
-I use Scratch lol
+I likey SciAdv and Sonic thats bout it
-- 📫 How to reach me ...
-Blurro#4327
+- 📫 How to reach me ... @blurro on Disc

 <!---
 Blurro/Blurro is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.